Elliptic Double Affine Hecke Algebras: Line bundles on and their sections

 \begin{rem} Here we note that for general free abelian groups $B\subset C$ with finite quotient,

 and thus

 \end{rem}

-\begin{cor} Let $B$ be a f.g. free abelian group and $Q:B\otimes B\to \Z$ an {\em even} symmetric pairing of level dividing $N$, and let $E$ be an elliptic curve which, if supersingular, has characteristic prime to $N$.
-Then $\Gamma(E\otimes B;{\cal L}_{Q,0})$ is isomorphic as a $G$-module to the permutation module coming from the action of $G$ on $Q^{-1}B^*/B$. \end{cor}
+\begin{cor} Let $B$ be a finitely generated free abelian group and $Q\colon B\otimes B\to \Z$ an {\em even} symmetric pairing of level dividing $N$, and let $E$ be an elliptic curve which, if supersingular, has characteristic prime to~$N$.
+Then $\Gamma(E\otimes B;{\cal L}_{Q,0})$ is isomorphic as a $G$-module to the permutation module coming from the action of~$G$ on~$Q^{-1}B^*/B$. \end{cor}

-\begin{proof} The condition on $E$ ensures that we may choose a point of ${\cal X}_0(2N,2)$ lying over it such that the cyclic $N$-isogeny $E\cong E_1\to E_N$ has diagonalizable kernel.
-We may then identify the $G$-module $\Gamma(E\otimes B;{\cal L}_{Q,0})$ with $\Gamma(E_{B,B};\hat{\cal L}_{Q;B,B})$ and thus apply the previous Corollary. \end{proof}
+\begin{proof} The condition on~$E$ ensures that we may choose a~point of~${\cal X}_0(2N,2)$ lying over it such that the cyclic $N$-isogeny $E\cong E_1\to E_N$ has diagonalizable kernel.
+We may then identify the $G$-module $\Gamma(E\otimes B;{\cal L}_{Q,0})$ with~$\Gamma\big(E_{B,B};\hat{\cal L}_{Q;B,B}\big)$ and thus apply the previous corollary. \end{proof}

-\begin{cor} With the same hypotheses, the dimension $\dim(\Gamma(E\otimes B;{\cal L}_{Q,0})^G)$ is equal to the number of orbits of $G$ in $Q^{-1}B^*/B$. \end{cor}
+\begin{cor} With the same hypotheses, the dimension~$\dim\big(\Gamma(E\otimes B;{\cal L}_{Q,0})^G\big)$ is equal to the number of orbits of~$G$ in~$Q^{-1}B^*/B$. \end{cor}

-\begin{rem} Both conclusions remain valid for supersingular curves of characteristic prime to $|G|$; indeed, any 1-parameter family of $G$-modules over an algebraically closed field containing $1/|G|$ is trivial, so the claims follow from the case of ordinary curves. \end{rem}
+\begin{rem} Both conclusions remain valid for supersingular curves of characteristic prime to~$|G|$; indeed, any 1-parameter family of~$G$-modules over an algebraically closed field containing $1/|G|$ is trivial, so the claims follow from the case of ordinary curves. \end{rem}

 It turns out that the exclusion of certain supersingular curves above is indeed necessary.
-For instance, suppose that $B=\Z^8$ and $Q$ is the Gram matrix of the lattice $Q_8(1)$ of \cite{ConwayJH/SloaneNJA:1988}.
-This is a symmetric matrix with even diagonal and elementary divisors $1,1,1,1,5,5,5,5$, and the corresponding automorphism group $\GO_4^+(5)$ acts in the natural way on $\coker(Q)$.
-If $E$ is the (geometrically unique) supersingular curve of characteristic 5, then one finds that the induced $\GO_4^+(5)$-module structure on $\Gamma(E^8;{\cal L}_{Q,0})$ is {\em not} isomorphic to the given permutation representation.
-In this case, the actual invariant subspace does not jump, but we find that
+For~instance, suppose that $B=\Z^8$ and $Q$ is the Gram matrix of the lattice $Q_8(1)$ of~\cite{ConwayJH/SloaneNJA:1988}.
+This is a symmetric matrix with even diagonal and elementary divisors 1, 1, 1, 1, 5, 5, 5, 5, and the corresponding automorphism group $\GO_4^+(5)$ acts in the natural way on~$\coker(Q)$.
+If $E$ is the (geometrically unique) supersingular curve of characteristic 5, then one finds that the induced $\GO_4^+(5)$-module structure on~$\Gamma\big(E^8;{\cal L}_{Q,0}\big)$ is {\em not} isomorphic to the given permutation representation.
+In~this case, the actual invariant subspace does not jump, but we find that